OP-DSL/OPS/doc/devanapp.md

 for (int i = 0; i < imax+2; i++)
     A[(0)*(imax+2)+i]   = 0.0;
 ```
-This is a loop on the ottom boundary of the domain, which is at the −1 index for our dataset, therefore our iteration range will be over the entire domain, including halos in the X direction, and the bottom boundary in the Y direction.
+This is a loop on the bottom boundary of the domain, which is at the −1 index for our dataset, therefore our iteration range will be over the entire domain, including halos in the X direction, and the bottom boundary in the Y direction.
 The iteration range is given as beginning (inclusive) and end (exclusive) indices in the x, y, etc.  directions.
 ```
 int bottom_range[] = {-1, imax+1, -1, 0};
 ```
-Next, we need to outline the “elemental” into `laplacekernels.h`, and place the appropriate access objects - `ACC<double> &A`, in the kernel’s formal parameter list, and `(i,j)` are the stencil offsets in the X and Y directions respectively:
+Next, we need to outline the “elemental” kernel into `laplacekernels.h`, and place the appropriate access objects - `ACC<double> &A`, in the kernel’s formal parameter list, and `(i,j)` are the stencil offsets in the X and Y directions respectively:
 ```
 void set_zero(ACC<double> &A) {
   A(0,0) = 0.0;